-Recreational accidents can be serious and life altering.
-Contact our lawyers at Soloff & Zervanos, P.C. and get the settlement you deserve.
+Nursing home abuse or neglect can be serious and life altering.
+Contact our lawyers at Soloff & Zervanos, P.C., and get the settlement your loved one deserves.

 Ulcers and bedsores are a serious medical problem which can affect bedridden patients due to neglect.
 Some elderly patients are particularly vulnerable if they are not repositioned regularly.
 Prolonged pressure of body weight on a bony area with only a thin layer of cushioning flesh can cause extremely painful sores to develop.
 Residents may suffer from ulcers or bedsores due to improper care by the nursing home staff.
 These injuries are preventable if the workers at a nursing home adhere to proper standards of care.

-If your loved one has ulcers or bedsores due to living in a long-term care facility in the New Jersey, Lancaster, Philadelphia, Reading, or Allentown areas, contact a nursing home abuse attorney at Soloff & Zervanos, P.C.
+If your loved one has ulcers or bedsores due to living in a long-term care facility in the New Jersey, Lancaster, Philadelphia, Reading or Allentown area, contact a nursing home abuse attorney at Soloff & Zervanos, P.C.
 We will give you a free comprehensive case analysis.

 Elderly residents of nursing care facilities sustain a substantial number of injuries due to falls each year.
 Often many falls go unreported.
-Serious or chronic falls can rob a resident of confidence, and negatively impact a resident's quality of life.
+Serious or chronic falls can rob a resident of confidence and negatively impact their quality of life.
 Elderly residents of nursing homes require proper and conscientious supervision in a nursing home environment.
-The elderly residents are often susceptible to falls that may result in immediate injury or health complications in the future, including broken bones, surgeries, and other risks.
+The elderly residents are often susceptible to falls that may result in immediate injury or health complications in the future, including broken bones, surgeries and other risks.

-Wandering is the act of an elderly person in the care of a nursing facility to move about the home unsupervised.
+Wandering is when an elderly person in the care of a nursing facility moves about the home unsupervised.
 Federal nursing home law requires an assessment of the patient upon entering the nursing facility.
-This assessment will determine the elderly person's plan of care, and how much supervision he or she needs while under the care of the home.
+This assessment will determine the elderly person's plan of care and how much supervision he or she needs while under the care of the home.
 Wandering is one of the aspects covered in that assessment.

 Confusion and disorientation may cause a resident to walk out of the nursing home and into harm's way.
-Nursing homes are responsible for the well-being of their residents and should take precautionary measures, such as bed alarms, door alarms, or monitors at exit doors to prevent such occurrences.
+Nursing homes are responsible for the well-being of their residents and should install precautionary measures, such as bed alarms, door alarms or monitors at exit doors, to prevent such occurrences.
 When adequate measures are not taken, an elderly person could get injured.

-If an injury occurs due to elopement from a nursing home, employees and administrators of that facility have acted negligently, and should be held liable for their actions.
-Their negligence could also be related to the failure to hire enough staff, or properly train the staff to supervise the residents.
+If an injury occurs due to elopement from a nursing home, employees and administrators of that facility have acted negligently and should be held liable for their actions.
+Their negligence could also be related to the facility's failure to hire enough staff or properly train the staff to supervise the residents.
 The home could also be held liable for failing to use alarm systems or other devices to avoid elopement.